White Horse

 • Bell 38 Market Pl Wantage OX12 8AH Telephone(01235) 763718

-Town centre pub providing panoramic views of Wantage citizens going about their business.
-Formerly two separate bars, these were opened out a few years ago to create a very long single bar, partitioned into three eating and drinking areas.
-The emphasis is now definitely on restaurant rather than pub trade.
-Also features live bands.
+Town centre pub overlooking the market square, providing a panoramic view of Wantage citizens going about their business.
+Formerly two bars, these were opened out a few years ago to create a long single bar, partitioned into separate areas.
+The emphasis is on live sport on TV and a pool table.

 • Blue Boar 4 Newbury Street Wantage OX12 8BS Telephone(01235) 760344

 Extensively refurbished by the new owner, this spacious town-centre pub has two changing real ales and four changing craft ales.
 A friendly, pleasant pub with a convivial atmosphere.
-There is a well- furnished bar with a large selection of gins.
+There is a well-furnished bar with a large selection of gins.
 Customers can also spend sunny days in the seated area outside.
-Winner of local Branch 2023 award for Most Improved Pub.
+Winner of local CAMRA award Most Improved Pub 2023.

 • Cellar Bar (Bentleys) Post Office Vaults Market Pl Wantage OX12 8AT Telephone(01235) 762942